 H.E.
-Aden Mohamed Dileita, the Ambassador of Djibouti in Berlin Talks to Berlin GlobalJune 28th, 2016
+Aden Mohamed Dileita, Former Ambassador of Djibouti in Berlin Talks to Berlin GlobalJune 28th, 2016

 On June 17th 2016, our ICD Team had the opportunity to meet H.E.
 Aden Mohamed Dileita, the ambassador of Djibouti in Berlin at the embassy in Kufürstenstrasse.
 We started the interview by asking him to give us an overview of his academic and professional career.

 “I finished my studies in France because at that time there was no university in Djibouti.
 I stayed and studied in France for 9 years and came back to my country with a PhD in International Law.
 I prepared my thesis on the starvation and famine in Ethiopia in 1984.
 I went on the field and was very motivated in humanitarian action.
 At that time there was a very big mobilization for support in Ethiopia. (...)